georgringer/news/Documentation/AdministratorManual/Configuration/TsConfig/Index.rst

 categoryRestrictionForFlexForms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After defining the category restriction in the :ref:`Extension Manager <extensionManagerCategoryRestriction>` it is also possible to restrict the categories in the news plugin.
+After defining the category restriction in the :ref:`Extension Configuration <extensionConfigurationCategoryRestriction>` it is also possible to restrict the categories in the news plugin.
 This needs to enabled by TsConfig:

 .. code-block:: typoscript